ibexa/documentation-developer/docs/guide/http_cache.md

     HTTP cache management is done with the help of [FOSHttpCacheBundle](http://foshttpcachebundle.readthedocs.org/).
 You may need to tweak your VCL further on according to [FOSHttpCache documentation](http://foshttpcache.readthedocs.org/en/latest/varnish-configuration.html) in order to use features supported by it.

-#### Configure eZ Platform
+### Configure eZ Platform

-##### Update your Virtual Host
+#### Update your Virtual Host

-You need to tell the PHP process that you are behind a Varnish proxy and not the built-in Symfony HTTP Proxy.
+You must inform the PHP process that you are behind a Varnish proxy and not the built-in Symfony HTTP Proxy.
-If you use fastcgi/fpm you can pass these directly to PHP process, but in all cases you can also specify them in your web server config.
+If you use fastcgi/fpm you can pass these directly to the PHP process, but in all cases you can also specify them in your web server config.

-###### On Apache
+##### On Apache

 ```
 # my_virtualhost.conf